DevOpsBootcamp/website/source/configuration-management.rst

     Infrastructure as code allows you to treat servers like cattle instead of pets.

-    Provsioning is running your CM code that tells the server what to install and which files to write, automatically doing what you would usually do manually.
+    Provisioning is running your CM code that tells the server what to install and which files to write, automatically doing what you would usually do manually.
 This is much faster than a person doing it and is less error prone.